taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ### With which panel can I use AccelerateWP?

-Currently AccelerateWP is compatible with cPanel and Plesk only.
+Currently, AccelerateWP is compatible with cPanel and Plesk only.

-If you are interested in supporting DirectAdmin control panel, please record your demand on our feature portal respectively:
+If you are interested in supporting the DirectAdmin control panel, please record your demand on our feature portal respectively:
 * [AccelerateWP for DirectAdmin](https://features.cloudlinux.com/c/15-acceleratewp-for-directadmin?utm_medium=social&utm_source=portal_share)